Why do you need to make a Will?

 Why making a Will is really important

 It’s common knowledge that making a Will is the main way you can make sure your wishes live on after you.
 But there are lots of reasons why people ask the question why make a Will at all.
-Here we dispel some of the most commonly held misconceptions.
+Here our team of will writing lawyers dispel some of the most commonly held misconceptions.

 - ‘I’m living with my partner and they’ll inherit everything’